PritePatharapon/KSQLDB-Workshop/README.md

 INSERT INTO MB_LOGIN_EVENTS_RAW_ST (USER_ID, DEVICE_TYPE, LOGIN_STATUS) VALUES ('USER04', 'Android', 'FAIL');
 ```
 #### Output:

+For user **USER04**, the login events are grouped into two **30-second tumbling windows** as follows:

+##### Session 1: 17:08:00 – 17:08:30
+- Login events occurred within this time window
+- All events were aggregated together
+- **Total login count: 3 events**
+- One aggregated record was generated

+##### Session 2: 17:08:30 – 17:09:00
+- New login events arrived in the next window
+- A new aggregation window was created
+- **Total login count: 4 events**
+- A separate aggregated record was generated

 ```sql
 -- Select Tumbling Window
 SET 'auto.offset.reset' = 'earliest';